 - Huge collection of Activities

-There are literally thousands of products featuring these famous characters, from books to games to clothing.
+In addition to awesome Harry Potter Lesson Plans, there are literally thousands of products featuring these famous characters, from books to games to clothing.
 Here are a few of my favorite items at great prices that are sure to please your students, children, and yes, even you!